American Musical Theatre of San Jose: Bankruptcy and liquidation

 On November 26, 2008, AMTSJ laid off all of its employees.
 The following week, it filed for Chapter 7 bankruptcy and ended operations.
-Executive producer Michael Miller announced that the sudden failure was due to a $1.7 million loss on an adaptation of Disney's musical Tarzan in partnership with Theater of the Stars in Atlanta.
+Miller announced that the sudden failure was due to a $1.7 million loss on an adaptation of Disney's musical Tarzan in partnership with Theatre of the Stars in Atlanta, Georgia.
 Miller called legal action against Theater of the Stars "likely" and claimed that money given to Theater of the Stars by AMTSJ for Tarzan was diverted for other purposes.
-Company assets were auctioned the last week of February 2009.